-21. The working group on geospatial information currently consists of 17 country members and 6 international agency members (see the working group website at http://ggim.un.org/UNGGIM-wg6/).
-The group, co-chaired by Mexico and Sweden, held its fifth meeting in Nairobi from 5 to 8 December 2018.
-The group also presented a report to the Committee of Experts on Global Geospatial Information Management on geospatial information for sustainable development.

-22. The working group has two task streams, both with a proposed timeline of 2018-2019.
-The first task stream focuses on the disaggregation of statistical data by geographic location and aggregation of geocoded unit-level data.
+- 21. The working group on geospatial information currently consists of 17 country members and 6 international agency members (see the working group website: http://ggim.un.org/UNGGIM-wg6/).
+The group, co-chaired by Mexico and Sweden, held its fifth meeting in Nairobi, Kenya from 5-8 December 2018.
+The group also presented a report to the United Nations Committee of Experts on Global Geospatial Information Management (UN-GGIM) on Geospatial Information for Sustainable Development. - 22.
+The working group has two task streams, both with a proposed timeline of 2018-2019.
+The first task stream focuses on disaggregation by geographic location and aggregation of geocoded unit level data.
 The group plans to compile best practices on disaggregation by geographic location and aggregation of geocoded unit level data and prepare technical guidance on concepts and methodologies for data disaggregation by geographic location.
-The second task stream focuses on the availability and application of production-ready satellite earth observation data for the production of indicators.
-The group will compile best practices and methodologies for the integration of satellite earth observation data into the production.

-23. At the eighth meeting, the Expert Group expressed the concern that the Group was not sufficiently connected to the work of the working group and that there must be an increase in interaction with the statistical community.
-The recommendation to include a few of the members of the Group (the same representatives as those in the working group) was welcomed and accepted by the working group.
+The second task stream focuses on the availability and application of production ready satellite earth observation data for the production of indicators.
+The group will compile best practices and case studies at the national level and to prepare technical guidance on concepts and methodologies for the integration of satellite earth observation data into the production of indicators. - 23.
+At the eighth meeting the IAEG-SDGs expressed the concern that the group is not sufficiently connected to their work and that there must be an increase in interaction with the statistical community.
+The recommendation to include a few of the IAEG-SDGs members (the same representative sitting in the Working Group) was welcomed and accepted by the Working Group.